LykkeCity/BCNExplorer/README.md

   *	 AssetBalanceChanges - connection string and db name to mongodb database, which contains data about colored asset changes
   *  Authentication - open id auth options
   * TestNet/MainNet BitcoinNetwork.
 Write 'mainnet' for MainNet, and 'testnet' for TestNet
+  * ExplolerUrl - hosted bcn exploler URL
+  * Secret - secret, used in requests to index bcn exploler